Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 If the Court finds that the complainant’s expectation was reasonable, it moves on to the second step of the test.

-In this part of the test, the Court must determine whether the unfair conduct resulted in prejudicial consequences brought forward by the complainant.
+In this part of the test, the Court must determine whether the unfair conduct resulted in the prejudicial consequences the complainant brought forward.

 It must be determined if this amounts to “oppressive conduct”, “unfair prejudice” or “unfair disregard” of his or her interest.